offektziperman/offektziperman.github.io/_publications/2010-10-01-paper-title-number-2.md

 low central mass of bulge and dark matter.
 They are not expected to exist if the en- ergy per supernova is well above the typical value, if the stellar initial mass function is

-top-heavy, or if the star-formation-rate efficiency is higher than commonly assumed.'
+top-heavy, or if the star-formation-rate efficiency is higher than commonly assumed.
-Status: In preparation
+Status In preparation'